Annunciation (van Eyck, Washington): Sacramental themes

 Another of van Eyck's themes, and one employed by other Early Netherlandish painters, is indicated by the large cope over a dalmatic worn by Gabriel.
 This would, in a human being, mark him as a celebrant or attendant at a High Mass.
 Mary is facing a table with a book upon it about the right size to be a Gospel Book or Missal, and has her hands raised in a gesture known as the expansis manibus.
 This is certainly to convey the alarm and uncertainty with which she usually greets the surprising apparition of Gabriel and his news, but is also a gesture used by a priest at certain points of a Mass.
 The painting has been connected with the Golden Mass ("Missa Aurea"), a liturgical drama, or dramatised Mass, popular in the Netherlands at the time, which included a staging of the Annunciation as the Gospel reading.
 More generally, this is part of a common theme in Early Netherlandish art where Mary, as intermediary between the faithful and God, is compared to, or seen as, a priest celebrating Mass.
 Her personal sacrifice of her son is compared to the ritual sacrifice enacted by the priest in the Mass.
 In a surviving extreme example in the Louvre she is shown clearly wearing vestments and celebrating mass at an altar; more often, as here, the comparison is made more subtly.

 Other panels of the triptych

-No more has been heard of the rest of the triptych since the mentions below in the Provenance.
-It would presumably have been an altarpiece, for a side-altar or small chapel.
+The triptych would presumably have been an altarpiece for a side-altar or small chapel.
 The subjects of the other missing panels remain uncertain; a Nativity or Adoration of the Magi are considered most likely for the central panel, at least twice as wide as this one, with a Visitation of Mary or Presentation of Jesus on the right-hand wing matching this one.
 The outer sides of the wings would probably have been painted in some fashion, but if there was a full scene, or even a figure in grisaille on the back of this, it is unlikely it would have been discarded when the painting was transferred to canvas in the 19th century.
 No doubt the themes of this wing would originally have related to those in the other wings in ways we cannot now guess.